How does it work?

 - Children up to the age of 12 do not have their fingerprints scanned

-- You may also need to provide either your fingerprint or photo when you leave the Schengen area
+- You will also need to provide either your fingerprint or photo when you leave the Schengen area

-EES may take each passenger a few extra minutes to complete so be prepared to wait longer than usual at the border.
+take a few extra minutes to complete so you may have to wait longer than usual on

 B) For subsequent border crossings

-If you hold a biometric passport, you will be able to go straight to the self-service gates.
+If you hold a biometric passport, you will be able to go straight to the self-service facility.
 If not, passport control officers will verify your fingerprints and photo.

 Data is held for 3 years.
 After that time - or if your passport expires during that time - you will need to provide new fingerprints and photo when you next cross the border.